Wax Plant vs Croton

 Easy-care, drought-tolerant vine that thrives in bright indirect light.
 Water when top inch of soil is dry (every 10-14 days).
 Prefers to be slightly root-bound.
 Do not remove flower spurs after blooming as they will rebloom.
 Fertilize monthly in spring/summer.

-View Wax Plant page →About Croton
+View Wax Plant page →What Makes Croton a Good Choice?

 Crotons require bright, indirect light to maintain their vibrant colors, consistent watering when the top inch of soil dries, high humidity (40-60%), and warm temperatures between 15-29°C. They are sensitive to cold drafts and sudden temperature changes, which can cause leaf drop.